Choose the Course Option That’s Right for You

 - Students should expect to spend 6–8 hours per lesson watching the videos, reading the articles, asking questions in the forums, and taking the quiz.
 Complete the coursework at your own pace within three months.

-- The advanced courses are open for enrollment but build on information from the CAP 101 Foundations in Creation Apologetics course.
+- The advanced courses are open for enrollment but build on information from CAP 101 and CAP 102.
 Students are expected to have a firm grasp on presuppositional apologetics to be successful in any advanced course.